Virginia General Assembly headed for showdown over taxing and spending

 “I have not been hearing any requests [from constituents] for tax cuts, but I hear on a daily basis the need for services for people with mental illness, for people with intellectual disabilities, for our aging population, and most particularly for our schoolchildren and college students,” Howell said.
 “All of these are pent-up needs that we have not been able to do lately.
 And now we have an opportunity to catch up.”

-At least one Republican on the Senate Finance committee agrees with the cautious approach on tax cuts.
-Sen. Emmett W. Hanger, Jr. (R-Augusta), a former co-chairman of the committee, said he thinks the issue of tax relief needs more review.
+At least one Republican on the Senate Finance Committee agrees with the cautious approach on tax cuts.
+Sen. Emmett W. Hanger Jr. (R-Augusta), a former co-chairman of the committee, said he thinks the issue of tax relief needs more review.

 “I’m solidly behind pushing for a comprehensive tax reform study, commission-type thing so we can address that,” he said.